 auto swp2 iface swp2 #required for traffic to flow on Bonds in Vbox VMs post-up ip link set $IFACE promisc on auto swp3 iface swp3 #required for traffic to flow on Bonds in Vbox VMs post-up ip link set $IFACE promisc on

-When using Nutanix AHV as a hypervisor, during the boot process of Cumulus VX, the following error is seen
+When using Nutanix AHV as a hypervisor, during the boot process of Cumulus VX, you see the following error:

 SCSI disk type instead of